didin0/FastQuantBacktester/README.md

 --------------------

 - The current execution model in `BacktestEngine` is immediate: `Order`s submitted by strategies are converted to `Trade`s and executed at the order price.
 This keeps things deterministic and makes it easy to validate the Strategy/Portfolio pipeline.
 Upcoming improvements: model fills at next open/high/low, add slippage/fees, and support order types.
-- Reporting (JSON/CSV metrics), multithreaded backtests, CLI/config plumbing, and a Qt or web UI are the next roadmap milestones.
+- Multithreaded backtests, CLI/config plumbing, and a Qt or web UI are the next roadmap milestones.

 Want help next?
 - wire strict-mode/config flags into a CLI or JSON config loader